telerik/kendo-ui-builder/docs/components/percent-value-textbox.md

 ## Usage

 * Represents a text box for user input with predefined format for percent values only.
-* Used when the percent values in the database only need the addition of the `%` symbol for the proper display.
+* Used when the percent values in the database only need the addition of the `%` symbol for proper display.
 For example, the database value of `25` will be displayed as `25%`.

 ## Properties of Interest